nt74/aes67daemon-installers/README.md

-# AES67-Daemon help installer scripts
+# AES67 Linux Daemon installer help scripts
 Custom Linux shell scripts for installing aes67-daemon and drivers.

+AES67 Linux Daemon is a Linux implementation of AES67 interoperability standard used to distribute and synchronize real time audio over Ethernet.

+See https://github.com/bondagit/aes67-linux-daemon for more info.

 Module signing
 --